NewsIn Focus

 Highlights of Trump's signature legislation include no tax on tips or overtime, and additional tax cuts for seniors.

-The bill also bumps the child tax credit, and creates savings accounts for newborns.
+The bill also bumps-up the child tax credit, and creates savings accounts for newborns.

-Democrats have all opposed the bill, insisting it harms middle class families while helping millionaires.
+Democrats oppose the bill, insisting it harms middle class families while helping millionaires.

-Both parties have expressed concern over affects the legislation could have on government welfare programs like medicaid and food stamps.
+Both parties have expressed concern about negative affects on government welfare programs like medicaid and food stamps.

 "It protects Medicaid for Americans who truly need it.
 This bill eliminates waste, fraud, and abuse by ending benefits for at least 1.4 million illegal immigrants who are gaming the system," the White House explained.
 "It implements popular work requirements for able-bodied Americans receiving taxpayer-funded benefits."

-Here in Maryland Social Security, veteran benefits, and other financial subsidy payments, total approximately $68.5 billion annually.
+Here in Maryland government subsidies such as Social Security payments and veteran benefits total approximately $68.5 billion annually.

 Changes to the "Big Beautiful Bill"

-The report especially focused on Trump's efforts reducing the federal work force.
+The report focuses heavily on Trump's efforts to reduce the federal work force.

-Currently, Maryland is home to approximately 229,000 federal employees, accounting for six percent of the state’s overall employment and 10 percent of overall wages, equating to $26.9 billion annually.
+Maryland is currently home to approximately 229,000 federal employees, accounting for six percent of the state's overall employment and 10 percent of its overall wages, equating to $26.9 billion annually.

-Another economic factor revolves around federal contracts and grants, which Trump continues to claw back on.
+Other economic factors revolve around federal contracts and grants, which Trump continues to claw back.

 MORE: Federal government poised to cut Maryland funding by more than double

-Each year the feds award somewhere around $46.2 billion in contracts for work in the state, representing 10 percent of its Gross Domestic Product (GDP).
+Each year the feds award around $46.2 billion for contracted work in the state, representing 10 percent of its Gross Domestic Product (GDP).

-Although much of Trump's terminations of federal employees and grants remain tied up in court, the changes have been widely felt.
+Although much of Trump's moves remain tied up in court, the policies have been widely felt.

-For example of how Trump's changes have been felt across Maryland, Attorney General Anthony Brown recently told a judge that 813 federal workers filed for state unemployment between January 21 and March 3.
+For example Attorney General Anthony Brown recently told a judge that 813 federal workers filed for state unemployment between January 21 and March 3.

-Meanwhile, Johns Hopkins University has been among the hardest hit, losing $800 million in USAID grants, just in January alone.
+Meanwhile, Johns Hopkins University is among the hardest hit, losing $800 million in USAID grants, just in January alone.

 The full comptroller's report can be read below.